 Beyond EMRs, nurses need to manage other workflow processes aside from documentation, which can have even greater impacts on their efficiency and the patient experience – especially when administering medications.
 For example, errors from grabbing the wrong vaccine, mixing up payer sources, or letting inventory expire can create hours of extra work and significant loss of revenue.

 Vaccine storage and administration is a central part of primary care and outpatient clinics across the country and accounts for an enormous amount of time and care ensuring these expensive assets are appropriately stored and safely administered.
-Many of the issues have existed for decades, but having automated vaccine management solutions has become an imperative in the wake of significant COVID-19 vaccine waste in recent months.
+Many of the issues have existed for decades, but having automated vaccine management solutions has become an imperative in the wake of significant COVID-19 vaccine waste in recent years.

 Every vaccine has its own temperature range, expiration date, and payer source to consider.
 Depending on the size and target population of a clinic, the vaccinations administered – and therefore the number of opportunities for a mixup – could number in the hundreds per week for a single nurse.